Ethaisa123/Spotisaber/README.md

 ### Will you make a propper gooye
 I will not make a propper gui beacuse im stupied and i like text based programs like an old text adventure

-### what is Couldn't write token to cache at: .cache
+### what is "Couldn't write token to cache at: .cache"
-Couldn't write token to cache at: .cache is a known error that does not effect the programm feel free to ignore it
+"Couldn't write token to cache at: .cache" is a known error that does not effect the program, feel free to ignore it
 ### IMPORTANT: make sure you have python 3 installed from the microsoft store! (https://www.microsoft.com/store/productId/9P7QFQMJRFP7)

 #### dont do anything bad like spamming the servers yadda yadda